 With any operation there is always a risk of complications.
 The following general complications can happen after any surgery:

 - Anesthetic problems.
 With modern anesthetics and monitoring equipment, complications due to anesthesia are very rare.
 Surgery can be performed using a spinal or general anesthetic.
-Your anesthetist will discuss what will be most suitable for you.
+Your anesthesiologist will discuss this with you.

 - Bleeding.
-Serious bleeding requiring blood transfusion is unusual following vaginal surgery.
+Serious bleeding requiring blood transfusion is possible but uncommon for this surgery.

-- Post-operative infection.
+- Wound infection.
 Although antibiotics are often given just before surgery and all attempts are made to keep surgery sterile, there is a small chance of developing an infection in the vagina or pelvis.
-Symptoms include an unpleasant smelling vaginal discharge, fever, and pelvic pain or abdominal discomfort.
-If you develop a fever or foul-smelling discharge, contact your doctor.
+Symptoms include an unpleasant smelling vaginal discharge, fever, and worsening pain.
+If you develop these symptoms, contact your doctor.

 - Bladder infections (cystitis).
-Cystitis occurs in about 6% of women after surgery and is more common if a catheter has been used.
-Symptoms include burning or stinging when passing urine, urinary frequency and sometimes blood in the urine.
+Cystitis occurs in about 6% of women after surgery.
+Symptoms include burning or stinging when passing urine, urinary urgency, and sometimes blood in the urine.
+If you develop these symptoms, contact your doctor.
 Cystitis is usually easily treated by a course of antibiotics.

-- Clots in the blood vessels of the legs/lungs.
+- Blood clots in the legs/lungs (Deep Vein Thrombosis).
 Clots are more common in patients undergoing pelvic surgery.
 You will be given compression stockings to reduce the risk of this, and possibly also a course of injections.

 - Bladder and bowel injury.
 These are rare complications of vaginal prolapse surgery.

 About 1 in 10 women do not feel satisfied with the outcomes of the surgery.
-This could be due to the recurrence of prolapse or because their initial symptoms haven’t improved after the operation.
+This could be due to the recurrence of prolapse or because their initial symptoms have not improved after the operation.

 About 1 in 5 women regret their decision later, as sexual intercourse is not possible after this operation.
 This could be avoided by considering other options of treating the prolapse and you should discuss this with your surgeon.

-You should be able to drive and be fit enough for light activities such as short walks within a few weeks of surgery.
+You should be able to drive when you can make an emergency stop and are fit enough for light activities such as short walks, typically within a few weeks of surgery.
 Remember to gradually build up your level of activity.
-We advise you to avoid heavy lifting and sport for at least 6 weeks to allow the wounds to heal.
+You are advised to avoid heavy lifting and sport for at least 6 weeks to allow the wounds to heal.
 If you work, it is usually advisable to plan to take 4 to 6 weeks off.
 Your doctor can guide you as this will depend on your job type and the exact surgery you have had.